kimboyd12/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    UseRouteMatch is a hook used to get access to its match data.
+You would use it instead of rendering a <Route>.

 2. How would you explain form validation to someone who has never programmed before?

+    Form validation is when you delcare a schema of what we want the form data to look like and then we validate that data to make sure what the user is entering is what we want in the fields.

 3. In 1-2 sentences, define end to end testing.

+    End to end testing is testing that is done to make sure that a user can use an app completely.
+The test will mimic actual user events like clicking or form inputs.
+The test will then let us know of any bugs on the website.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.